Madison man's recording of a song about a virus (yes, that one) goes viral

 Grimes’ favorite comment so far: “A virus took Freddy’s life.
 A virus gave it back.”

-Like Mercury, Grimes was born in England.
-Grimes was raised in Uganda, where his father was a high school principal.
+Grimes was born in England and raised in Uganda, where his father was a high school principal.
 He moved to Madison in 2010 when his wife was accepted into the UW-Madison School of Pharmacy.

 Grimes was a professional musician in Britain in the 1980s and 1990s, and, while he had several recording and publishing contracts, he never made it big.